fengshun124/SinoGlyphBench/README.md

 sh data/font/download.sh
 ```

-## Font And LLM Smoke Test
+## Font and LLM Smoke Test

-After installing dependencies and fonts, use this command sequence to check that both the renderer and your OpenAI-compatible LLM configuration work.
-It first renders a multilingual greeting to `/tmp/sinoglyph-greeting.png`, then asks the configured model to read that rendered image and return JSON.
+After installing the dependencies and fonts, use the following commands to test the renderer and an OpenAI-compatible LLM endpoint.
+The test renders a multilingual greeting to `/tmp/sinoglyph-greeting.png`, then asks the configured model to read it and return JSON.

 Set the model endpoint variables first: